 Bar Margot, located on the mezzanine level of the Four Seasons Hotel Atlanta in Midtown, is a funky hangout for grownups.
 Creative bites and dinner entrées like fresh oysters, crab toast, sweetbreads and frog legs, and kale salad are offered alongside top-notch beverages from coffee to cocktails, shaken and stirred by some of the city’s leading bartenders.

 To help set a hearty mood, a deejay spins selections from the vinyl library of nearly 10,000 records by artists in a wide range of styles every Friday and Saturday night from 9 p.m. to Midnight.
 Depending on time of day, day of week, and who has gathered, the vibe at Bar Margot ranges from relaxed to vibrant but is always enjoyable.

 Canoe, set on the banks of the Chattahoochee River in Vinings, boasts lush, manicured gardens that are picture-perfect—savor the view and fresh air by dining al fresco at a table on the terrace whenever the weather outside is delightful.

-The menu presents modern American cuisine prepared from fresh, seasonal ingredients with options like slow-roasted rabbit, lamb Bolognese, grilled salmon and other delights.
+The menu includes modern American cuisine prepared from fresh, seasonal ingredients with options like slow-roasted rabbit, lamb Bolognese, grilled salmon and other delights.
 Consider starting your date night in the restaurant’s River Bar, sipping your pick among 300 wines.

 City Winery Atlanta, in Ponce City Market across from Historic Fourth Ward Park, is a full-function winemaking facility and barrel room that also offers a concert venue, full-service restaurant and bar.
 Dishes on this menu are globally influenced and made to pair with wine since more than 400 different wines are available by the glass, including some made on site.